nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.32
+- Added new command SDC_BIGLOADM, for fast loading the CoCo 3 memory banks, useful for loading game backgrounds or Other large amounts for data
+- Added support for Drive number 0 or 1 for the SDC_Play commands

 V 4.31
 - Fixed a bug in the SDC_LOADM command that wasn't loading from drive # 0 properly
-- NTSC compiste 256 colour first GMODE command will automatically set the palette to the proper values for this mode

 V 4.30
 - Fixed a couple bugs with the LOADM command (wasn't finding the last granule properly if the file used granules beyond $40)